Code-Institute-Submissions/laila-ba-Ghibli-Theories/README.md

   Features within the initial design that are most important:

   - A fully responsive website, can be viewed on any device.

   - buttons on landing page peruading user to browse theories and register

   - allowing users to create and manage their own accounts

   - registered users can search the site for their desired theory.

+  - My site will include sub pages such as: Home, Add, Pofile, login, logout, register